UK Executive in Alberta with $500K Share Options: Section 128.1 Step-Up and Capital Gains Planning in 2026

 The expensive mistakes

-1. Failing to document the s.
+- Failing to document the s.
 128.1 step-up FMV.
 Without March 3, 2026 brokerage statements and the Bank of Canada exchange rate, CRA can tax the full lifetime gain.
-Cost: $100,000+ on a $500K position with substantial pre-immigration appreciation.
+Cost: approximately $89,000 on a $500K position with substantial pre-immigration appreciation, at Alberta's 48.00% top rate on a 50% inclusion.

 The Bottom Line: Document Everything, Stage the Sales, Use Alberta's Rate Advantage

 James's cross-border immigration is a high-stakes tax event with a narrow window to get the fundamentals right.
 The s.
 128.1 step-up is automatic but only useful if documented.
 Alberta's 48.00% top rate is a structural advantage over Ontario and BC.
-The two-tier capital gains inclusion rewards patience — staging dispositions across 2-3 tax years keeps the full gain within the 50% tier and avoids the 66.67% surcharge.
+The flat 50% capital gains inclusion rate in 2026 means there is no inclusion-rate tier to manage, but the progressive marginal-bracket schedule still rewards spreading large dispositions across calendar years — especially when combined with putting part of the position in the lower-earning spouse's name.

 The year-1 priorities, in order: